Daniel Finkelstein

-Daniel William Finkelstein, Baron Finkelstein, OBE (born 30 August 1962) is a British journalist and politician.
-He is a former executive editor of The Times and remains a weekly political columnist.
-He is a former chairman of Policy Exchange who was succeeded by David Frum in 2014.
-He is chair of the think tank Onward.
-He was made a member of the House of Lords in August 2013, sitting as a Conservative.
+Daniel William Finkelstein, Baron Finkelstein, OBE (born 30 August 1962) is a British journalist, author, political advisor and politician.
+He is a former executive editor of The Times, where he remains a weekly political columnist, and has been a regular columnist at The Jewish Chronicle since 2010.
+Finkelstein was formerly an advisor to Prime Minister John Major and leader of the Conservative Party William Hague.
+Since 2013 he has sat as a Conservative Peer of the House of Lords.
+Finkelstein is a director of Chelsea football club.